Oceano Campground is one of two campgrounds at Pismo State Beach. It's not quite right on the beach, but the sand is only a short walk away.

-You can walk to the beach, but you'll probably need to drive to town if you want to buy something or have meal in a restaurant.
+You can walk to the beach, but you'll need to drive to town if you want to buy something or have a meal in a restaurant.

-Online reviewers say that Oceano is a lot more lenient about enforcement as far as quiet time goes and some people complain about noisy parties that go on into the early morning.
-Homeless people concern some campers, too.
+Online reviewers say that Oceano is lenient about enforcement of quiet time and some people complain about noisy parties that go on into the early morning.
+Homeless people in the area concern some campers, too.
 Others mention that a lot of coyotes are seen in the area.
 You can read more reviews at Yelp.

 How to Get to Oceano Campground